lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 #### Political Action

 - **Who can take a political action:** Any ready vampire.
-A vampire cannot perform more than one political action each turn.
+A vampire cannot perform more than one political action each turn, even if they unlock.

 - **Cost:** As listed on the political action card.